Skip to main content Skip to local navigation

 Courses

 Description: This course has two main objectives.
-First, it aims at fostering those language skills which students using English as a second language need to succeed academically in the multicultural, English-medium context at York.
-The course accomplishes this goal primarily through content, rather than explicit language exercises, as is appropriate to learners at the university level.
-Second, the course aims to promote students' awareness of various aspects of Canadian society through the discussion and analysis of a range of texts exploring themes such as language and communication, culture and identity, and Canada's diverse communities.
+First, it aims to foster the language skills that students using English as a second language need to succeed academically in the multicultural, English-medium context at York.
+The course accomplishes this primarily through content, rather than language exercises, as is appropriate to learners at the university level.
+Second, the course aims to promote students' awareness of various aspects of Canadian society through the discussion and analysis of a range of texts exploring themes such as language and communication, culture and identity and Canada's diverse communities.

 Note: This course comprises the English as a second language requirement for incoming English as a second language students.